 Parent's Phone

 Student Name Grade

-Date to Begin Date to End
+Date to End

 Name of Medication

 Dosage of Medication Time

-Doctor Phone #1
+Doctor

 Phone #

 Possible Adverse Reaction:

-giv es permission for oເ
+gives permission for our

-son/daughter to self-administ er specific medications at school.
-This medicatio

-cannot be taken at any other i on-school time.
+son/daughter to self-administer cannot be taken at any other nor DATED thisday of specific medications at school. n-school time.

-DATED thisday o · 20